Gender Affirmation Project

 Publications

 Dr. Jae Puckett and the Trans-ilience Research Team have contributed numerous publications related to transgender and gender diverse individuals' experiences with stress and resilience.
 Many of these projects are ongoing, so check back here to see what new publications the team has coming out.
+This list contains publications from our team since 2018, with our team contributing to many other collaborative papers as well.

 No abstract available.